treeverse/lakeFS/deployments/compose/README.md

 docker compose ps
 ```

 To access the lakeFS UI, go to http://localhost:8000.
-The setup stage is done for you, and your user name and passwords are AKIAIOSFODNN7EXAMPLE and wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY compatibly.
+Your credentials are (The setup stage was done for you):
+user:AKIAIOSFODNN7EXAMPLE
+pass: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

 ### Hive Client